fangohr/paper-supplement-2016-dmi-nanocylinder-hysteresis/README.md

 - [Figure 1(ii): 3D states with corresponding magnetisation profiles] (notebooks/figure-1ii-3D-states-with-profiles.ipynb)
 - [Figure 1(iii): Comparing the magnetisation profiles] (notebooks/figure-1iii-profile-comparison.ipynb)
 - [Figure 2: Hysteresis phase diagrams] (notebooks/figure-2-hysteresis-phase-diagrams.ipynb)
+- [Figure 3: Distorted Geometries] (notebooks/figure-3-distorted-geometries.ipynb)

 The PDFs generated from these notebooks are also included in this repository.
 They can be found at `notebooks/pdfs/`

-The raw data can be found in the directory `data/figure_*/`, where * is either 1 or 2 corresponding the relevant figure number.
+The raw data can be found in the directory `data/figure_*/`, where * is either 1, 2 or 3 corresponding the relevant figure number.
 Various data types are found in these directories - explanations of them can be found in the notebook, [data-format-explanations] (notebooks/data-format-explanations.ipynb)

 ##Acknowledgements